Abkhazia: Ottoman Influence

 In the 16th century, after the break-up of the Georgian Kingdom into small kingdoms and principalities, the Principality of Abkhazia (nominally a vassal of the Kingdom of Imereti) emerged, ruled by the Shervashidze dynasty.
 In 1453, the Ottomans first attacked Sukhumi, and in the 1570s, they had a garrison there.
 Throughout the 17th century, they continued to launch attacks, leading to the imposition of tribute on Abkhazia.

 Ottoman influence grew significantly in the 18th century with the construction of a fort in Sukhumi, accompanied by a conversion of the rulers of Abkhazia and many other Abkhaz to Islam.
 Nonetheless, conflicts between the Abkhaz and Turks persisted.
-The spread of Islam in Abkhazia was first evidenced by the Ottoman traveler Evliya Çelebi in 1641.
+The spread of Islam in Abkhazia was first evidenced by the Ottoman traveller Evliya Çelebi in 1641.
 Despite this, the Islamisation was more evident in the higher levels of society rather than the general population.
-In his work, Çelebi also wrote that the principal tribe of Abkhazian principality, Chách, spoke Mingrelian language, a subset of Kartvelian (Georgian) languages.
+In his work, Çelebi also wrote that the principal tribe of the Abkhazian principality, Chách, spoke the Mingrelian language, a subset of Kartvelian (Georgian) languages.

 Abkhazia sought protection from the Russian Empire in 1801 but was declared "an autonomous principality" by the Russians in 1810.
 Russia then annexed Abkhazia in 1864, and Abkhaz resistance was quashed as the Russians deported Muslim Abkhaz to Ottoman territories.